 The most common cause of sciatica is a "slipped disc" (a herniated disc in the spine).
 Other conditions that can cause or aggravate sciatica include roughening and enlarging of the vertebrae, tension in the piriformis muscle, infections, and tumors.

 Symptoms and signs

 - The pain is usually worse with both prolonged sitting and standing.
 Some people describe the worst pain when trying to stand from a low sitting position, such as standing up after sitting on a toilet seat.

 - In most people, the pain is made worse by sneezing, coughing, laughing, or a hard bowel movement.

 - There may be an associated weakness in the leg or foot, along with the pain.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.

 Ask a Doctor Teams: Respond to patient questions and discuss challenging presentations with other members.